mdn/content/files/en-us/learn/forms/form_validation/index.md

 If any radio button in a same-named group has the `required` attribute, one of the radio buttons in that group must be checked for the group to be valid; the checked radio doesn't have to be the one with the attribute set.

 > [!NOTE]
-> Only require users to input data you actually need: For example, why do you really need to know someone's gender or title?
+> Only require users to input data you need: For example, is it really necessary to know someone's gender or title?

 Add a `required` attribute to your input, as shown below.